vmware-labs/node-replicated-kernel/doc/src/ArtifactEvaluation.md

 This step will take ~2min.
 If everything worked, you should see an output like this one at the end:

+> Be aware unmap latency numbers might be impacted by the virtual execution of
+> NrOS.

 ```log
 Invoke QEMU: "python3" "run.py" "--kfeatures" "test-userspace-smp" "--cmd" "log=info testcmd=32" "--nic" "e1000" "--mods" "init" "--ufeatures" "bench-vmops-unmaplat,latency" "--release" "--qemu-cores" "32" "--qemu-nodes" "2" "--qemu-memory" "32768" "--qemu-affinity"
 ok